Reading of the Experimental ASCII or Binary EPR Spectra/Data.

 (see p.d.u.),

-which is normalized by the above-described parameters
+which is normalized by the above-described parameters/function arguments.

 Details

-normalized by the common experimental parameters like Q-factor, concentration, weight...etc.
+afterwards.
+Spectral intensities are normalized by the common experimental parameters like Q-factor, concentration,

+weight...etc.
 These are defined by the two arguments:

 qValue and norm.vec.add.
 The latter actually corresponds to values of the above-mentioned